 Garden bones can be artificial, such as an arbor or obelisk, or they can be a plant.
 Very often evergreen trees or shrubs are used.
 Evergreens delineate the garden no matter the season, standing out equally well in the profusion of summer and against a backdrop of snow.

+Large-scale gardens have successfully used evergreens in mixed borders for centuries.
+It is fairly recent that home gardens have developed an enthusiasm for including them in more modest garden designs.
 Part of the recent popularity of using evergreens as the garden's bones is due to the wonderful variety of dwarf evergreens currently on the market.

-Dwarf conifers are evergreen trees and shrubs that either have a mature height of fewer than 12 feet or are so slow growing that the garden will probably be long gone before the evergreen outgrows it.
+Dwarf conifers are evergreen trees and shrubs that have either a mature height of fewer than 12 feet or are so slow growing that the garden will probably be long gone before the evergreen outgrows it.
 Even if a grouping of containers on your deck or patio constitutes your garden, the same great features of dwarf conifers apply.

-The ideal time to plant conifers is while they are dormant, in October through March.
+The ideal time to plant conifers is while they are dormant in October through March.
 Most prefer full sun and slightly acid soil.
 Because they grow so slowly, no fertilizer except healthy soil should be necessary.

 Dwarf Conifer Varieties

 New dwarf varieties are being developed every year.
 Take a look at some great dwarf conifer varieties to consider. ·

 - Abies balsamea "Hudsonia" (1 foot tall and 2 feet wide) This tiny, slow-growing balsam fir is perfect for small gardens and landscapes.
 And as anyone who has had a balsam Christmas tree can attest, balsams are among the most pleasantly aromatic evergreens.
 It grows in zones 3 through 7.